gv3Dev/Dis.Solves/README.md

 A purchase key will be given to the user upon purchase of the script.
 The script costs $25 for one class and $5 dollars for every additional class.
 Payment can only be sent via <b>Cashapp, Venmo, and Apple Pay/Apple Cash</b> for <b>security</b> reasons on both the users's end & mine. 🔑
 <br><br>
 <h3>Disclaimer:</h3>
+<b>This is to discourage you from installing this script, or at the very least warn you of the consequences of using this tool. ℹ</b><br><br>
 <i><b>If you purchase this tool you take full responsibility for the outcome (if any).
 You can not hold me liable for your and other peoples actions.
-This tool is for demonstrational and research purposes only, just a fun side project of mine.
+This tool is for demonstrational and research purposes only, just a fun side project of mine that makes me cash on the side.
+An experimental/prototype business of some sort.
+Academic Integrity is very important & it shows a lot about who you are as a person.
 Use of this tool can lead to disciplinary action due to academic dishonesty.
+Please do not purchase or use this tool.
+Some things taught in online classes are beneficial to you in the real world.
+You would miss out on things your other (honest) peers are learning.
+Also, any school credits recieved via the use of this tool may be <b>invalidated</b> if the user is caught during the use of this tool or later on in his/her academic career.
+Academic dishonesty is a very serious offense (especially in leveles of higher education), and we at EdgePlus+ discourage it.
+By purchasing & using this tool, <b>you acknowledge</b> the consequences and <b>negative</b> effects of using this tool.
 You have been warned ‼ ⚠</b></i>
 <br><br><br>
 <h3>Steps for use:</h3>
 <ol style="margin-bottom:10px;">